Ride the Oregon Timber Trail

 A route like the Oregon Timber Trail is unique and inspirational.
 Many people want to ride it, however, not everyone possesses the skill and experience required to ride it safely.
 You can ride it fast or slow, and make it easy or hard on yourself, but there is a baseline of experience that you should have before attempting the whole route.
 The Oregon Timber Trail is much more difficult than the Oregon Outback, the Great Divide Route, and the Baja Divide.
 The Oregon Timber Trail falls more in line with the likes of the Arizona Trail and the Colorado Trail.
 It is strenuous, technical, challenging, complicated and barely existent in some sections.
 Make sure you are prepared physically, mentally and technically.
 It’s important not to let your ego get in the way if you end up over your head.
 Many easy bail options exist, and there’s no shame in coming back to finish the job next year.

-We ask that you do not try to race the event or try to set any speed records in the 2017 Pioneer Year.
-Ride it slow or ride it fast, but don’t make speed the primary reason for riding the Oregon Timber Trail.
-You’ll be traveling through areas that will be visually stunning and through communities that are not accustomed to people traveling through on bicycle.
+You’ll be traveling through areas that will be visually stunning and through communities that are not accustomed to people traveling on bicycle.
 Say hi, share a story, buy them a beer, or ask where their favorite swimming hole is.
 We’re all ambassadors of the Oregon Timber Trail and we want to leave a good, friendly, and respectful impression everywhere we go.

 Season and Climate

-Mid July - Mid October.
-The 2017 season will be particularly short as the Oregon Timber Trail Alliance works to rehabilitate and clear neglected trails.
-In subsequent years high-elevation snowpack will usually clear up by mid-June, but note that many backcountry trails may still be blocked by fallen trees that may not be removed until mid-late summer.
+Late June - Mid October.
+High-elevation snow pack usually clears up by mid-June, but note that many backcountry trails may still be blocked by fallen trees which may not be removed until mid-late summer by trail stewardship volunteers.